Is using Sambhaji Maharaj's name crime?: Raut on renaming row | Politics

 Days after the Congress objectedto Maharashtra Chief Minister's Office (CMO) mentioningAurangabad as Sambhajinagar in a tweet, Shiv Sena leaderSanjay Raut on Friday asked whether using the name ofChhatrapati Sambhaji Maharaj in government documents a crime.

-However, Maharashtra minister and state Congress chiefBalasaheb Thorat has been saying that his party would stronglyoppose the move to rename Aurangabad.
+However, Maharashtra minister and state Congress chiefBalasaheb Thorat has made it clear that his party wouldstrongly oppose the move to rename Aurangabad.

 Two days back, the Maharashtra CMO, in one of thetweets about cabinet decisions, had mentioned the cityas Sambhajinagar.
 However, Thorat had objected to it sayingthat the Directorate of Information and Publicity should notrename cities on its own and that it should remember thatofficial work is a legal document.